projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-porting.rst

 GGTT read/write scenario
 ========================

-GGTT's trap is set up in the pci configure space write scenario above.
+GGTT's trap is set up in the PCI configure space write scenario above.

 MMIO read/write scenario
 ========================

-MMIO's trap is set up in the pci configure space write scenario above.
+MMIO's trap is set up in the PCI configure space write scenario above.

-PPGTT write protection page set/unset scenario
+PPGTT write-protection page set/unset scenario
 ==============================================

-PPGTT write protection page is set by calling ``acrn_ioreq_add_iorange`` with range type as ``REQ_WP``, and trap its write to device model while allowing read without trap.
+PPGTT write-protection page is set by calling ``acrn_ioreq_add_iorange`` with range type as ``REQ_WP``, and trap its write to device model while allowing read without trap.

-PPGTT write protection page is unset by calling ``acrn_ioreq_del_range``.
+PPGTT write-protection page is unset by calling ``acrn_ioreq_del_range``.

-PPGTT write protection page write
+PPGTT write-protection page write
 =================================

 In the VHM module, ioreq for PPGTT WP and MMIO trap is the same.
 It will